Mathnerd314/stroscot/docs/GettingStarted/StyleGuide.rst

     // B

   Generally the single newline style should be preferred, unless each group element takes up more than one screen (~50 lines).
 If a function exceeds about 40 lines, think about whether it can be broken up without harming the structure of the program.
 The multiple newline style suggests that your code is too complex and should be rewritten.
 The banner style is good for skimming and may be suitable if you have large sections of code, but splitting into more modules is probably better.

 * Numeric literals: Common digit groupings are every 3 decimal digits, every 4 binary digits, and every 2 hex digits, omitting the separator if there are only two groups.
 Other groupings may be used if appropriate, e.g. a date YYYY_MM_DD, a postal code 12345_7890, a double separator at 8 bytes, or other formats.

 Type Guidelines
 ===============

-* Use the largest types possible for type dispatch constraints.
-If the constraint were removed the function should not work as intended on value outside the type.
-If you want to document that a generic function works on some "known" types you should not use dispatch constraints but instead write separate type signature assertions.
+* Use the largest types possible for type dispatch restrictions.
+If the restrictions were removed, the function should not work as intended on value outside the type.
+If you want to document that a generic function works on some "known" types you should not restrict the function at all - instead, leave the domain unrestricted and write separate type signature assertions.
 * If you implicitly depend on values, like ``sum = foldl (+) 0``, then write those in the signature, like ``sum : { (+) : a -> a -> a, 0 : a } -> [a] -> a``.
-* Avoid converting to a known type ``f (x:Any) = convert Int x`` and instead use a type constraint ``f (x:Int) = x``.
-The conversion may fail, while the type constraint can be statically checked.
+* Avoid converting to a known type ``f (x:Any) = convert Int x`` and instead use a type constraint ``f (x:Int) = x`` or ``f (x:Convertible Int) = x``.
+It is better to require an explicit conversion, and the type constraint can be statically checked.
-* Avoid writing large union types - define a new type.
+* Avoid writing large union types ``A|B|C`` - define a new type ``SomeUnion`` and use the set syntax ``elem SomeUnion A``.
 * If an argument or field can be anything, explicitly annotate it with ``: Any``.
 * Assertions throw an exception and are enforced by the compiler pretty strongly so can be used for error handling/input checking/etc. It is better to prove the absence of errors than to try to handle them.